 Response:

 We do agree with the statement that POC is not necessarily a good way to validate the model (also made by K. Wallmann).
-We reiterate here, that we shortened the coupling section of the manuscript and we will discuss an improved model-data analysis of the coupled model, using existing parameterizations and maps of SWI-fluxes, in a follow-up publication (also compare response to the 1st OMEN-cGENIE coupling comment of reviewer #1).
-We will also calculate global estimates of fluxes and compare these with other results from the literature.
+We shortened the coupling section of the manuscript and we will discuss an improved model-data analysis of the coupled model, using existing parameterizations and maps of SWI-fluxes, in a follow-up publication (also compare response to the 1st OMEN-cGENIE coupling comment of reviewer #1).

 Minor comments.